natf17/shopify-spring-boot-embedded-app/README.md

 - Invoked by `ShopifyOriginFilter` and `UninstallFilter`
 - Uses `ClientRegistrationRepository` and `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`
 - A request came from Shopify if it has a valid HMAC parameter
 - But for the "whitelisted redirection url", it is also necessary that it provide a nonce in the "state" parameter.
-Since this is a redirection url, the `OAuth2AuthorizationRequest` should have already been saved in the HttpSession.
+Since this is a redirection url, the `OAuth2AuthorizationRequest` should have already been saved in the `HttpSession`.
 See `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`
 - This class also provides the logic to verify that an uninstall request came from Shopify by inspecting certain request headers.

 ### `BehindHttpsProxyFilter`
-- Invoked before the OAuth2LoginAuthenticationFilter
+- Invoked before the `OAuth2LoginAuthenticationFilter`
-- A problem occurs if this application is running behind a reverse proxy, because Shopify requires SSL connections, and although the reverse proxy might connect to Shopify via SSL, the HttpServletRequest object will still have "http" as its scheme.
-This is problematic, because although the ShopifyOAuth2AuthorizationRequestResolver is hard coded to create a redirect uri with an https scheme (which is stored in OAuth2AuthorizationRequest), the default OAuth2LoginAuthenticationProvider uses the OAuth2AuthorizationExchangeValidator to compare the current url (http) to the redirect uri (https).
+- A problem occurs if this application is running behind a reverse proxy, because Shopify requires SSL connections, and although the reverse proxy might connect to Shopify via SSL, the `HttpServletRequest` object will still have "http" as its scheme.
+This is problematic, because although the `ShopifyOAuth2AuthorizationRequestResolver` is hard coded to create a redirect uri with an https scheme (which is stored in `OAuth2AuthorizationRequest`), the default `OAuth2LoginAuthenticationProvider` uses the `OAuth2AuthorizationExchangeValidator` to compare the current url (http) to the redirect uri (https).
-- This filter wraps the redirectionPath (/login/app/oauth2/code/...) and loginPath (/install/...) in a HttpServletRequestWrapper that overrides the scheme to "https" and server port to 443
+- This filter wraps the redirectionPath (/login/app/oauth2/code/...) and loginPath (/install/...) in a `HttpServletRequestWrapper` that overrides the scheme to "https" and server port to 443

 ## Uninstalling